Joint Base Mission Verification 25-01

 |0

-This work, Joint Base Mission Verification 25-01 [Image 3 of 3], by A1C Aden Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Base Mission Verification 25-01, by A1C Aden Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.